caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 agility while helping to ensure correctness.
 Valuing simplicity, clarity and generality above all, just as in the practice of programming, we wish to resolve the tension between the cloud era realities like eventual consistency and irregular reachability with these desires.
+Failure is normal in the cloud and our architecture for inter-service dependencies should obviate that concern for individual services.

 Service-level Architecture
 ==========================